Vopaaz/checkpointing/docs/docs/index.md

 - Since the function will be skipped if it was cached before, user shouldn't mutate an argument in the function body (as required by the definition of pure function)
-- If the project involves randomness, it's the user's responsibility to set the random seed or random state, such that the arguments and reference global variables of the cached function are exactly identical
+- If the project involves randomness, it's the user's responsibility to set the random seed or random state, such that the arguments and reference global variables of the cached function are identical
 - The built-in strategy to determine if a function needs to be re-executed is imperfect.
   Please see [Caveats](caveats.md),
   and avoid those cases when the rerun condition cannot be correctly determined.